skizap/The-Inspector/docs/mcp-servers-guide.md

 **Purpose:** Access up-to-date documentation for thousands of libraries and frameworks.

 **Status:** ✅ Active

+> **✅ VERIFIED ACTIVE**
+>
+> This server is officially maintained by Upstash and actively supported as of November 8, 2025.
+Recent updates include version 1.0.13 and ongoing blog posts promoting the service.

 **Available Tools:**
 - `resolve-library-id` - Find library by name